shakes76/PatternAnalysis-2024/recognition/45813788_Siamese/README.md

 Figure 1: Siamese Netowrk Architecure [2]

-Some modifications have been made such as using Binary Cross Entropy (BCE) Loss using logits. this decision was made as the problem space is binary compared to the multiclassification problem in the report.
-In additon to this the siamese backbone was implemented using `resnet50` [3]. this approach was taken due to the realtive sucess that was attained in
+Some modifications have been made such as using Binary Cross Entropy (BCE) Loss using logits with a sigmoid in training and testing whenever probabilities needed to be obtained (BCE with logits does sigmoid internally so you don't add that layer to the model architecture itself). this decision was made as the problem space is binary compared to the multiclassification problem in the report, that being said the same could be done with Cross Entropy using 2 classes.
+In additon to this the siamese backbone was implemented using `resnet50` this approach was taken due to the realtive sucess that was attained in  “Identifying Partial Mouse Brain Microscopy Images from the Allen Reference Atlas Using a Contrastively Learned Semantic Space,” [3].

 ## Loss Functions
 The key feature this network proposed was in how it computes the loss for the network, instead of treating the classification head and embedded network seperately the network instead computes the loss as follows: